 Brian leads the design and execution of Magic Engine’s custom generative production pipeline, enabling rapid cinematic proof-of-concept without compromising creative authorship.

-Founder & CTO
+Founder & CCT

 The Magic Engine Approach

-We combine structured generative workflows with real-world production experience and an established network of industry executives, financiers, and distribution partners.
+We combine structured generative workflows with hands-on production experience and an established network of industry executives, financiers, and distribution partners.
 Concepts are pressure-tested early.
 Execution risk is reduced before capital is deployed.
 Timelines compress without destabilizing process.